gerarjon/Word-Guess-Game/README.md

 * Hosted by Github

 ## Compatibility
 Currently compatible with Firefox and Chrome browsers.
-Not compatitle on mobile devices.
+Not compatible on mobile devices.

 ## Acknowledgements
 All images and names belong to Twice and JYP Entertainment.